wp-plugins/custom-team-manager/readme.txt

 == Frequently asked questions ==

-= What shortcode to use to show members on a page?=
+= What shortcode to use to show members on a page? =

 Shortcode `[team-members]` to show all members on a page And `[team-members-profile]` for members detail page.